VipinKumar-70/Mini-web-projects/README.md

 ## Projects Included

 1.**Random Quotes Generator**: This is the basic application that show you how you can used API to fetch data from the server. you learn how fetch() method is work with API.
+-Technologies used: HTML, CSS, Javascript. -[Random Quotes Generator](#).
+2.**TO-Do List**: This is the basic application that show you how you can used API to fetch data from the server. you learn how fetch() method is work with API.
 -Technologies used: HTML, CSS, Javascript. -[Random Quotes Generator](#)